University of Calgary

 Bio

 Amy LeBlanc is a PhD student in English and creative writing at the University of Calgary and is Managing Editor at Canthius.
 Amy's debut poetry collection, I know something you don’t know, was published with Gordon Hill Press in March 2020 and was long listed for the 2021 ReLit Award and selected as a finalist for the Stephan G. Stephansson Award for Poetry.
 Her novella, Unlocking, was published by the UCalgary Press in June 2021 and was a finalist for the Trade Fiction Book of the Year through the Book Publishers Association of Alberta.
 Amy has two forthcoming books: a short story collection, Homebodies, with Great Plains Publications in spring 2023, and her second poetry collection, I used to live here, with Gordon Hill Press in 2025.
 Her work has appeared or is forthcoming in Room, Arc, Canadian Literature, and the Literary Review of Canada among others.
 She was a finalist for an Alberta Magazine Publishers' Association showcase award in poetry.
 She is the author of three chapbooks of poetry— most recently, Undead Juliet at the Museum which was published with ZED Press in 2021.
 Amy is a recipient of the 2020 Lieutenant Governor of Alberta Emerging Artist Award and a CGS-D Award for her doctoral research into fictional representations of chronic illness and gothic spaces.
-Amy is a 2022 Killam Laureate.
+Amy is a 2022 Killam Laureate and a recipient of the Queen's Platinum Jubilee Medal.

 Recent and Forthcoming Publications

-Books:
+Forthcoming Books:

 Homebodies, Great Plains Publications, Spring 2023 (short story collection)